 If mathematics describes an objective world just like physics, there is no reason why inductive methods should not be applied in mathematics just the same as in physics. . . .
 This whole consideration incidentally shows that the philosophical implications of the mathematical facts explained do not lie entirely on the side of rationalistic or idealistic philosophy, but that in one respect they favor the empiricist viewpoint.
 (Gödel, 1951: 313)

-Hence, we can know experientially the mathematical facts of the mathematical empirical reality.
+Hence, we can know experientially the mathematical facts of mathematical empirical reality.

-7. Pragmaticist Realism: Can Mathematical Reasoning Be Sound Without Being a True Representation of Mathematical Reality?
+6. Pragmaticist Realism: Can Mathematical Reasoning be Sound Without being a True Representation of Mathematical Reality?